Spartan0365/Spartan0365/Registries_and_ADS.md

 #You can locate hidden ADS's using this. /a is all, /s is subdirectories, and the /R is specfically for files with an ADS.
 Findstr is the same as grep, and matches a string that has 'DATA' in it, which is commonly next to the ADS.

+openssl enc -d aes-128-key -a -salt -in /home/garviel/Encrypted

+Get-Process | where-object {$_.SI -eq '0'}
+#Will display session process that starts at the system 0 level.